-The dress standard is to be worn until the end of the school day unless students are involved in an after-school activity sponsored by NLCA
+Note: Dress standard is to be worn until the end of the school day, unless students are involved in an after-school activity sponsored by NLCA.

-Schoolbelles is our uniform company.

-- Belts must be worn with any clothing that has belt loops.
+- 1. Belts must be worn with any clothing that has belt loops.
 (Exception: Junior Kindergarten and Kindergarten students are not required to wear belts.)
-Belt buckles, socks, leggings, tights, and shoes must be appropriate to the school's standards. - It is suggested that shoes/sandals be worn with socks.
+Belt buckles, socks, leggings, tights, and shoes must be appropriate to the school's standards. - 2.
+It is suggested that shoes/sandals be worn with socks.
 No "outdoor type boots" may be worn as a part of the uniform.
 Slippers may not be worn.
-Shoes must be worn at school - students may not walk around in socks or barefoot.

-- Skirts, shorts, and jumper length should be 2 inches from the bend of the knee. - Girls wearing skirts must also wear leggings, tights, or shorts/scooters to enhance modesty. - NLCA sweatshirts/selected hoodies, athletic warm-up jackets, NLCA fleece jackets may be worn as a part of the uniform.
-Any other outerwear must be left in lockers. - Shirts must be worn tucked in.
+Flip flops and thong sandals may be worn in September, October, April, May, and June.
+Shoes must be worn at school students may not walk around in socks or barefooted. - 3.
+Skirt length (including skorts and jumpers) 2" above the bend of the knee when kneeling on the floor.
+Remember that as the year progresses skirts get shorter as girls get taller. - 4.
+Girls wearing skirts must also wear leggings, tights, or shorts/scooters to enhance modesty. - 5.
+Shorts must be uniform shorts (longer inseam).
+This will be strictly enforced.
+Shorts must fit appropriately to meet the school's standards. - 6.
+Spirit wear, including NLCA sweatshirts, selected hoodies, athletic warm-up jackets, NLCA fleece jackets purchased in the school office, may be worn as a part of the uniform.
+Coats, jackets, windbreakers, sweatshirts, and sweatshirt jackets are not allowed in the classroom.
+Please note that this includes non-NLCA fleece jackets/vests/pullovers.
+Students should purchase a uniform cardigan, vest, or NLCA spirit wear for cold weather. - 7.
+Shirts must be worn tucked-in completely blousing and rolling under of tops is unacceptable.
+Girls must wear the correct size of top.
 Tops must fit appropriately to meet the school's standards.
+No more than the top button may be unbuttoned on any style of buttoned shirt.
+Long sleeves must be worn with the cuff buttoned.
+Sleeves are not to extend below the wrist.
 All sweaters/vests must have uniform shirts worn underneath. - T-shirts showing under uniform shirts (at the neck) must be white only.
-Long-sleeved t-shirts may not be worn under short-sleeved polos. - No visible tattoos are allowed for boys or girls. - No body piercing or gages in any visible area for boys or girls.
-The exception is ear piercing for girls. - Hair: - a.
-Natural hair colors only - b.
+Long sleeved t-shirts may not be worn under short-sleeved polos. - Students in grades 6-12 MUST wear Schoolbelles and/or French Toast slacks.
+They must fit appropriately to meet the school's standards. - 10.
+For Preschool 5th grades' slacks and all students' shorts must be uniform style no outside pockets, no flare bottoms, no low-riding styles. - 11.
+No visible tattoos are allowed for boys or girls. - 12.
+No body piercing or gages in any visible area for boys or girls.
+The exception is ear piercing for girls. - 13.
+Hair: - a.
+No extreme styles (tails, spikes/shapes engraved into hair, no Mohawks, etc.) - b.
+Natural hair colors only (No burgundy/purple/dark black/pink/blue, etc.) - c.
 Girls: Hair should be neat and clean.
-Hair must not hang over the eyes. - c.
-Boys: Hair should be neat and clean.
+Hair must not hang over the eyes. - d.
+Boys: No hair accessories.
+Hair should be neat and clean.
 Hair must not be over the eyebrows, must not extend past the earlobes when untucked from behind the ear, and must not extend past the top of the collar.
-No extreme styles (tails, spikes/shapes engraved into hair, no Mohawks, man buns, mullets, etc.). - d.
-No mustaches or beards. - Make-up must be natural in color. - No make-up/nail polish on boys. - No head coverings may be worn during the school day.
+No mustaches or beards. - 14.
+Make-up must be natural in color (No Goth style make-up) and not extreme.
+(This includes nail and toe polish.)
+No make-up/nail polish on boys. - 15.
+No scarves, hats, bandanas, handkerchiefs, headwear, or wallet chains may be worn during the school day. - 16.
+Pants, skirts, and shorts must be worn at the waistline. - 17.
+Gloves/mittens are not to be worn in the classroom.

-Dress Code Enforcement

-If a student comes to school out of the dress code, the following will occur:

-- 1st occurrence: receive a warning

-- 2nd occurrence: lose Dress-Down Day for the month (if the offense occurs after the Dress-Down Day for that month, the student will lose the Dress-Down Day for the following month).

-- Repeat occurrence: detention

-Students will receive only one warning during the entire school year.

-Jean Day and Dress-Down Day
+Jean Day and Dress Down Day